Astorsoft/hue-remote/README.md

-hue-remote
+HUE Remote
 ==========

-Linux Daemon that grab a trackpad device (tested with wireless touchpad) and use it as a remote switch for Philips hue!
+Linux Daemon that grab a trackpad device (tested with **Logitech wireless touchpad**) and use it as a remote switch for Philips hue!